-China is actually the 4th most visited country in the world, so China is a major player in international tourism.
+China is actually the 4th most visited country in the world, making China a major player in international tourism.
 The Great Wall of China and Warrior Statues of Xian are obviously a big draw.

 If you can master the Chinese language, you will take so much more from your travels and can reach a new cultural level.

 Not to mention, the level of haggling in China is very high, so you will be able to get better deals in the markets!

 So whether you're coming for work, a holiday, or study, knowledge of Mandarin Chinese vocabulary, pinyin, pronunciation, or even just manners will make your life a lot easier.